tkhahns/Protein-Data-Bank-ID-Crawler-and-Batch-Downloader/README.md

  # Protein Data Bank Analysis Code

  Project commissioned by Dr Wenqian Chen from the Department of Pharmacy and Pharmaceutical Sciences at the National University of Singapore as part of a lab assistant internship.
-The purpose of this project is to write tools to assist with managing and analysing all .pdb protein files from the RCSB Protein Data Bank (PDB).
+The purpose of this project is to write tools to assist with managing and analysing all protein mmCIF files from the RCSB Protein Data Bank (PDB).
 The project runs in 3 phases.
-Phase 1 is to develop a protocol for downloading and keeping and up-to-date copy of all the .pdb protein files from PDB.
-Phase 2 is to extract all the relevant information from the .pdb files.
+Phase 1 is to develop a protocol for downloading and keeping and up-to-date copy of all the mmCIF protein files from PDB.
+Phase 2 is to extract all the relevant information from the mmCIF files.
 Phase 3 is to analyse all the relevant information.

 ## Phase 1